pismo/bolt/README.md

 README.md
 ```

-So, by the default, we are pointing to our source file but there's also the distribution files installed if needed.
+So, by default, we are pointing to our source file but there's also the build file installed if needed.

 Things that are common between all components packages:
  - .eslintrc (extends from `@pismo/eslint-config-bolt` package)